ekwan/PyQuiver/README.md

 The internal workings of *PyQuiver* are relatively simple.
 Essentially, a KIE calculation involves parsing the Hessian, mass-weighting, diagonalization with `np.eigvalsh`, calculation of the reduced isotopic partition functions, substitution into the Bigeleisen-Mayer equation, and tunnelling corrections.
 The tunnelling corrections are expected to work well for heavy atoms, but poorly for hydrogen, especially when considering primary KIEs.

 The frequencies can optionally be scaled (see ref.
 3), but this will probably not help much (the harmonic approximation is usually quite adequate).
-Note that *PyQuiver* is not sophisticated enough to recognize linear vs. non-linear molecules and remove the corresponding number of translational/rotational modes.
-Instead, frequencies below `frequency_threshold` are ignored.
-In rare cases, it might be possible for the light and heavy isotopomers to have a different number of "small frequencies" by this criterion.
-To avoid this problem, *PyQuiver* will simply calculate the number of smallest modes to ignore for the light isotopomer, and then ignore the same number of smallest modes in the heavy isotopomer.
+Note that *PyQuiver* is recognizees linear vs. non-linear molecules and removes the appropriate number of small translational/rotational modes.
+(The `frequency_threshold` keyword has been deprecated and is now ignored.)

 The performance of *PyQuiver* is generally excellent, even for large systems.
 This is largely because of the efficiency of the `np.eighvalsh` implementation.
 Note that when multiple isotopomers are calculated using the same configuration file, *PyQuiver* will recalculate the frequencies for the reference isotopomer repeatedly (i.e., once for every isotopomer).
 This should not be relevant for routine use.
 However, it could be avoided by using the *PyQuiver* API.

+There is a known issue with getting PyQuiver to work on Cygwin systems due to a problem processing file paths correctly.
+Additionally it seems to be hard to get NumPy installed properly on such systems.
+We are working on a fix--please contact me if you require this urgently.
+(The program works properly on all other kinds unix/linux, as far as we know).

 ## References